CodinCat/kysely-prompt/README.md

 This repo is just a prompt to let LLMs learn how to write queries using Kysely.
 All the examples are just copied from the official documentation, with some modifications to save tokens.
 I hand-picked different examples and tried to make sure they are diverse enough to cover most common use cases, and enough for LLMs to learn the patterns/APIs of Kysely.

-Some stuff like migration or merge are not included because I just don't need them (yet).

-It's around 7600 tokens according to [OpenAI's tokenizer](https://platform.openai.com/tokenizer).
+It's around 8,100 tokens according to [OpenAI's tokenizer](https://platform.openai.com/tokenizer).

 ## Usage